Balkan Romani: Orthography

-Vocabulary and lexis
+Vocabulary

 Turkish lexical influence is a defining and extremely important part of the Romani dialect in the Balkans.
-Most of the words however, originate from Persian origin.
+Most of the words however, originate from Persian.
 Loans from Persian, Armenian, and Byzantine Greek make up the pre-European lexicon.
-Ultimately, it is hard to trace the definite origin of all the words because the words of Balkan Romani originate from many sources and the sources of those languages creates a complex puzzle.
+Ultimately, it is hard to trace the definite origin of all the words because the words of Balkan Romani originate from many sources and the sources of those languages create a complex puzzle.

 Grammar

 Turkish grammar plays a large role in Balkan Romani.
 The use of Turkish conjugations is widely embedded within Balkan Romani and oftentimes, it is difficult to tell the difference between the grammar of the two languages depending on geography.
 Balkan Romani has compartmentalized grammar originating from Turkish verbal paradigms along with some Greek influence.
 Much of the morphology of the language has Greek and Turkish origins, which is why the language is viewed by many professionals as a "mixed" language and thus it is hard to see where one language ends and the other begins.
 All Romani dialects use Greek derived nominal endings, masculine nouns and loan nouns.